djessich/lambda4j/lambda4j-doc/memoization.md

-# Memoized Method
+# Memoization

-Memoization is an optimization technique to speed a functions execution using caching.
+Memoization is an optimization technique to speed up a functions execution using caching.
 A memoized function executes with given parameters once and caches the result before returning it using an internal cache.
-When the same inputs occur again, then the cached result is returned, instead of computing the result again.
+When the function is called with the same arguments again, then the cached result is returned, instead of computing the result again.
 We can say, that a memoized function "remembers" the result regarding its input parameters.

 If a functional interface has at least one input parameter and returns a result which can be referred to in the cache, the functional interface provides the *memoized* method.
 This method returns an equal function which represents a memoized version of the actual function (the function of which *memoized* is called), which therefore caches its computed values.
 The following example will implement the calculation of the factorial of a given number, but as we will use *memoized* method, the result is only computed once.